 Understand Your First Amendment Rights

-9 Labor Rights for Pennsylvania Government Workers
+6 Labor Rights for Pennsylvania Government Workers

-In addition, public school teachers and other workers are governed by collective bargaining provisions in the Public School Code, and Act 84 of 1988, which requires non-union workers to pay agency fees to the union that represents their school district or other education workplace (this law became Section 2215 of the state’s Administrative Code).
-Other types of municipal workers, such as firefighters, police, and county or borough office staff, were also required to pay agency fees through Act 15 of 1993 if they chose not to join their workplace union.
+The Public Employe Relations Act of 1970 is the main law that gave government workers such as state, municipal, and school employees the right to organize.
+In addition, public school teachers are governed by collective bargaining provisions in the Public School Code, and Act 84 of 1988.
+Until June 2018, Act 84 required non-union educators to pay agency fees to the union that represents their school district or other public education workplace (this law became Section 2215 of the state’s Administrative Code).
+Below are six of the most important labor rights for teachers.

-1. You have the right to join a union.
+- You have the right to join a union.

 A full union member has the ability to vote for officers and ratify a collective bargaining agreement.
 Full union membership may also include additional benefits, such as discounts and trainings, which are not available to non-members.
 However, members’ union dues may also be spent on political and ideological issues.
 In fact, government unions fund dozens of political advocacy organizations that may not align with independent or conservative workers’ political views.

-2. You have the right NOT to join a union.
+- You have the right NOT to join a union.